 On his first day in the Dáil, the age of just 24, he was welcomed at the gates of Leinster House by then Taoiseach Liam Cosgrave and a huge crowd of supporters where he spelled out his political priority: “The greatest good for the greatest number.”

-He has been re-elected to the Dáil at the 11 General Elections since, and was elected Taoiseach, March, 2011.
+He has been re-elected to the Dáil at the 11 General Elections since, and was twice elected Taoiseach, in March 2011 and May 2016.
 He previously served as a Cabinet Minister (Tourism and Trade 1994-97) and Minister of State (Education and Labour ’86-87).

-Enda became Fine Gael Leader in 2002 and immediately embarked on a campaign to revitalise the Party, which bore fruit at every subsequent election.
+When Enda became Fine Gael Leader in 2002, he immediately embarked on a campaign to revitalise the Party, which bore fruit at every subsequent election.

 Fine Gael went on to become the biggest Irish Party in the European Parliament and in local government.
 The longest serving TD in Dáil Éireann, he was also Vice-President of Fine Gael’s European affiliate, the European People’s Party from 2006-2012.